pranavvats32/Catastrophic-weather-event-predictor/README.md

 ## Dataset Used

-The weather information has been taken from the website NCEP/NCAR.
-The region taken for weather prediction is from latitude of 8°N to 18°N to a longitude of 72°E to 78° E which is the land area that covers Kerala, Karnataka, Goa and southern parts of Maharashtra along with arabian sea.
-The atmospheric variables like air temperature, vertical velocity (omega), relative humidity, specific humidity, u-wind and v-wind are taken from 1 January 1948 to 31 December 2017 are downloaded in the format of NetCDF.
-On daily basis, the data for all the parameters have been taken.
+The weather information has been taken from the website Kaggle.
+The region taken for weather prediction is the land area that covers Kerala.
+Monthly rainfall for Indian state of Kerala from 1901 to 2017.
+For each year, monthly rainfall is shown in each column.
+There is also an Annual rainfall column.
+Rainfall is measured in mms (millimeters).

 ## Pipeline of the project